Did you know that companies worldwide lost an estimated $534 billion in revenue in 2025?* Ignoring fraud isn’t just risky, it’s costly.

 Don’t Let This Happen to You: Real Fraud Examples

 The impacts of Business Email Compromise can be devastating, as evidenced in this article written by Proofproint.
 The results of BEC scams vary, and some businesses even experienced millions in losses.
-It is well-worth a read to understand the risks.
+Some of the examples in the article include:

 When you protect your business, you protect your customers too.
 In many instances where trust is broken, customers will look for a company that takes their privacy seriously.